WisLibIDEA: Wisconsin Library Inclusion, Diversity, & Equity in Action (IDEA)

 There is more than one way in which you, the learner, can interact with this project.
 Choose one or all to fit your needs and schedule.

-Currently, the Archive includes three one-hour webinars from The People Company delivered “live” virtually and recorded for later playback.
+Currently, the Archive includes webinars from The People Company and others, delivered “live” virtually and recorded for later playback.
 These webinars serve as the basis for the Independent Study option.
 We encourage you to use the content on our Independent Study page with your staff, board, friends, or community.

 The Additional Resources option is appropriate for anyone wishing to improve their ability to talk about race on their own time and at their own pace.
 Participants can access webinars, articles, videos, worksheets, and other activities.